-Discover Baja is pleased to announce that we are now processing Temporary Importation Permits for boats.
+Discover Baja is pleased to announce that we are now processing boat Temporary Importation Permits for DBTC members.
 For an extra $45, save yourself the trouble and hassle of dealing with immigration and the bank at the border.
 Please allow two weeks for processing.
 To get started, download and complete the DBTC Boat TIP Application

-Be aware that the temporary boat importation laws have changed for Baja and now every boat over 4.5 meters (15 feet) that will be going down to Baja needs to have a temporary boat import permit.
+Every boat over 4.5 meters (14.7 feet) going down to Baja needs to have a temporary boat import permit.
 Inflatable boats that can collapse and fit into a bag are the only boats that are exempt from this law.
 Jet skis, kayaks, canoes, wave runners, etc. are also exempt.
 If you are a “persona fisica” (physical person, NOT a company), below are the steps that you will need to take.

-You will need to cross at the Otay Mesa or Tecate border crossings (you are NOT able to get your permit at the San Ysidro, El Chaparral, port of entry).
+You will need to cross at the Otay Mesa, San Ysidro (El Chaparral), Tecate, or Mexicali East border crossing (you are NOT able to get your permit at the Mexicali West port of entry).

 - Passport or Passport Card